kergoth/dotvim-old/README.rst

 Included Bundles
 ----------------

+  Notes:

+  - pythoncomplete is available in git as a mirror at git://github.com/vim-scripts/pythoncomplete, but the version there places the pythoncomplete.vim file in the wrong location, so currently the pythoncomplete bundle is not being managed with braid, and will be updated manually.
+  - All of the plugins I use from Peter Odding(xolox) are handled using the vim-scripts mirror git repositories, even though there are proper upstream repositories (github.com/xolox/), because the upstream repositories aren't laid out in a traditional vim bundle mannger.

 - align: Help folks to align text, eqns, declarations, tables, etc
 - bitbake: Syntax highlighting, indentation settings, new file skeleton for BitBake recipes and configuration files